Jargav/Professional-README-Generator/Develop/README2.md

   This project is licensed under the MIT license.
 For more information. please visit [![license](https://choosealicense.com/licenses/MIT).

   ## Contributing
-  fs
+  jl;jo

   ## Tests
-  af
+  alkhflk

   ## Questions
-  You can find my github at [saf](http://github.comsaf).
-Feel free to email me at a if you have any further questions.
+  You can find my github at [jargav](http://github.comjargav).
+Feel free to email me at funny@gmail.com if you have any further questions.